 This approach is also followed by a few data mining services that only obey robots exclusion if their User-Agent is mention specifically.
 In an industry where ever more data is key to success, disregarding the default deny policy is only common business sense to keep their dataset growing.

-The above box grid shows the percentage of websites that block search engines on the Y axis but allows search engines on the X axis.
-From this, we can see that Googlebot gets preferential treatment on many websites that don’t allow some or all other other crawlers.
+The above box grid shows the percentage of websites that block search engines on the Y-axis but allows search engines on the X-axis.
+From this, we can see that Googlebot gets preferential treatment on many websites that don’t allow some or all other crawlers.
 We can also see that many sites block Baidu and Internet Archive while allowing all other crawlers.

 Google is currently controlling over 91 % of the global search market.
-There are many reasons that let Google get into such a dominant position.
+Many reasons that let Google get into such a dominant position.
 They’re great for multilingual users, they’re the default search engines in many browsers and systems, and they do have a great search engine.
 However, 91+ % is getting very close to a global monopoly.

-The Internet Archive is not a search engine like the other crawlers mentioned in this article.
-It keeps copies of old webpages around in an effort to preserve them for the future.
+The Internet Archive isn’t a search engine like the other crawlers mentioned in this article.
+It keeps copies of old webpages around to preserve them for the future.
 Their robot was included in the dataset because of how many websites single them out in their robots exclusion file.

-Websites were tested as either allowing or disallowing general purpose indexing based on whether or not their robots file would allow a request to be made for a path consisting of a unique string under their root.
+Websites were tested as either allowing or disallowing general-purpose indexing based on whether or not their robots file would allow a request to be made for a path consisting of a unique string under their root.
 A generic web browser-like User-Agent was used to retrieve the robots file, which was then parsed and processed against the User-Agents of known search crawlers.
-The tested robot names were Googlebot, Bingbot, Yandex and YandexBot, SeznamBot, HoaSouSpider and 360Spider, Baiduspider, Sogouspider, Yeti (Naver), and ia_archiver (Internet Archive).
-Search engines that don’t have their own crawlers but rely on search results provided by others are not included.
+The tested robot names were Googlebot, Bingbot, Yandex and YandexBot, SeznamBot, HoaSouSpider and 360Spider, Baiduspider, Sogouspider, Yeti (Naver), and ia_archiver (Internet Archive.)
+Search engines that don’t have their own crawlers but rely on search results provided by others aren’t included.